nicolgit/azure-firewall-mon/INSTALL.md

 8. **Copy your token** (you won't be able to see it again)

 # Create all Azure resources
-An instance of `az-firewall-mon` is composed of:
+An instance of `az-firewall-mon` consists of:
 * 1 Azure Static Web App (standard plan)
 * 1 Azure Maps account
 * 1 Azure OpenAI account
 * 1 Application Insights instance

-All these resources can be deployed to your subscription by clicking the button below:
+You can deploy all these resources to your subscription by clicking the button below:

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fnicolgit%2Fazure-firewall-mon%2Fmain%2Fbicep%2Fsetup.json)

-Remember to fill in the following parameters:
+When deploying, fill in the following parameters:
    - `staticWebAppName`: Name for your static web app
    - `repositoryUrl`: Your GitHub repository URL (e.g., `https://github.com/username/azure-firewall-mon`)
-   - `repositoryToken`: Your GitHub PAT created in the above paragraph
+   - `repositoryToken`: Your GitHub PAT created in the previous step
-   - `branch`: Your main branch ('main')
+   - `branch`: Your main branch (typically 'main')

-This will create an action in your repository that will build and deploy the solution to Azure.
+This will create also an action in your repository that builds and deploys the solution to Azure.

-Go to <https://github.com/YOURGITHUBACCOUNT/azure-firewall-mon/actions> to see the deployment status.
-When deployment is complete, go to Azure Portal > Static Web Apps > View app in browser
+Go to `https://github.com/YOUR-GITHUB-ACCOUNT/azure-firewall-mon/actions` to see the deployment status.
+When deployment is complete, navigate to Azure Portal > Static Web Apps > View app in browser

-# Environment variables
+# Review environment variables

-az-firewall-mon requires a few environment variables to work.
-These variables are configured automatically by the deployment.
-Here's the reference in case you want to change any:
+`az-firewall-mon` requires several environment variables to function properly.
+These variables are configured automatically during deployment.
+Here's a reference in case you need to change any:

- APPLICATIONINSIGHTS_CONNECTION_STRING: Application Insights connection string
+* **APPLICATIONINSIGHTS_CONNECTION_STRING**: Application Insights connection string

-Azure Maps settings
+Azure Maps settings:
 * **ip_api_key**: Azure Maps API key
 * **ip_throttling_calls**: '1'
 * **ip_throttling_window_milliseconds**: '1000'

-IP API will return a 429 status code if you make more than 1 call to IP API per second (1000 milliseconds)
+With these settings IP API will return a `429` status code if you make more than 1 call to IP API per second (1000 milliseconds)

-Azure OpenAI settings
+Azure OpenAI settings:
 * **aoai_api_key**: Azure OpenAI key
 * **aoai_endpoint**: Azure OpenAI endpoint
 * **aoai_deployment**: Azure OpenAI deployment name
 * **llm_throttling_calls**: '5'
 * **llm_throttling_window_milliseconds**: '60000'

-Chat API will return a 429 status code if you make more than 5 calls per minute (60000 milliseconds)
+With these settings Chat API will return a `429` status code if you make more than 5 calls per minute (60000 milliseconds)

+# Limit access
+After setup is complete, anyone with a valid Microsoft account can access your copy of `az-firewall-mon`.
+If you want to restrict access, you have several options:

+* [Static Web App Private Endpoint](https://learn.microsoft.com/en-us/azure/static-web-apps/private-endpoint): Expose `az-firewall-mon` on a private IP in your virtual network connected via site-to-site VPN or ExpressRoute to your intranet.
+This makes the tool available only to your company's employees.

+* [Static Web App Authorization](https://learn.microsoft.com/en-us/azure/static-web-apps/authentication-authorization): Since `az-firewall-mon` is a Microsoft account-authenticated app, you can configure a list of emails authorized to access it.
+The file to update, `staticwebapp.config.json`, is located in [./firewall-mon-app/src/assets](./firewall-mon-app/src/assets/staticwebapp.config.json).